-C. State of Good Repair Grant Program, FY 2021-22
+C. State of Good Repair Grant Program, FY 2021-22 Page 21

-The ICTC Management Committee met on September 8, 2021, and forwards this item to the Commission for review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the ICTC Commission for their review and approval, after public comment if any.

-- 1. Approve the attached resolution authorizing the Executive Director or his designee to take any actions necessary on behalf of the ICTC for the purposes of obtaining FY 2021-22 financial assistance, provided by the State of California Department of Transportation under the State of Good Repair Grant Program. - D. Second Extension of the ICTC Lease and Sublease Agreements 1503 N. Imperial Ave., Suite 104, El Centro, CA 92243
+1. Approve the attached resolution authorizing the Executive Director or his designee to take any actions necessary on behalf of the ICTC for the purposes of obtaining FY 2021-22 financial assistance, provided by the State of California Department of Transportation under the State of Good Repair Grant Program.